 Providing Certainty as to the Statute of Limitations or Statute of Repose

-The statute of limitations is a law providing for the length of time one can bring a claim after the occurrence of an alleged offense, such as collecting a debt; suing for medical malpractice; or pursuing a contract dispute.
-Statute of limitations timeframes vary by state, causing uncertainty for a great deal of litigants as to the time when the actual statute of limitations begins.
+The statute of limitations is a law providing for when one can bring a claim after an alleged offense, such as collecting a debt, suing for medical malpractice, or pursuing a contract dispute.
+Statute of limitations timeframes vary by state, causing uncertainty for many litigants when the actual statute of limitations begins.

-In most circumstances, the statute of limitations begins when someone knows, or should have known, they had a legal claim.
+In most circumstances, the statute of limitations begins when someone knows or should have known they had a legal claim.
 Imagine a case where a medical instrument is inadvertently left inside a patient.
 Should the statute of limitations begin when the patient first feels pain from the foreign object?
-When they develop an infection?
-When they should have gone to the doctor?
-Or, when they actually went to the doctor?
+When do they develop an infection?
+When should they have gone to the doctor?
+Or when they went to the doctor?

-By entering into a tolling agreement, there is no dispute between parties as to the appropriate “end date” of certain claims and rights.
+By entering into a tolling agreement, parties have no dispute about the appropriate “end date” of specific claims and rights.
 Nor do they risk an unfavorable ruling by the court.
-Instead, the parties can focus on the merits (or lack thereof) of a potential suit, and working towards a possible resolution.
+Instead, the parties can focus on a potential suit’s merits (or lack thereof) and work towards a possible resolution.

 Tolling agreements do not waive valid arguments for a previously expired statute of limitations or repose, only for those during the tolling period.